 Once the paint has set for 24 hours, cure it by rubbing a piece of chalk all over it.
 Wipe off the dust.

 Now you have the chalkboard paint on glass and it’s ready to add the stencil too.

 Directions for Making a Chalkboard Sign with a Cricut

-- Now you are going to negative weed.
+Now you are going to negative weed in order to use the vinyl as a stencil.
 Remove all the letters and insides of the pictures.

-I love how it turned out!!
+I love how this glass chalkboard sign turned out!!
 Again, it’s not perfect.
 You can see some lines, but who cares??
 It was free to make!

-It goes perfectly on my guest bathroom wall across from the Christmas tree shelf I just made.
-(Click purple link for a full tutorial!)
+It goes perfectly on my guest bathroom wall across from the Christmas tree shelf I just made and the DIY felt poinsettias (Click purple link for a full tutorial!).

 As promised, here are your printable directions!

 Upcycle an old frame and turn it into a festive and cute Christmas chalkboard sign for cheap!
 Learn how to apply chalkboard paint on glass, apply stencil and then paint it in!
 Plus FREE SVG file!

 - Contact Paper or vinyl